bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

 ### 1. Effects and regression statistical models

 * define and classify...
   a. effects
   b. statistical regression models
   c. linear regression models.

 ### 2. Linear models with only fixed effects

 * develop, check and fit the following regression models in R:

-  a) One-way analysis of variance (ANOVA)
+  a.
+One-way analysis of variance (ANOVA)

-  b) Two-way ANOVA without interaction
+  b.
+Two-way ANOVA without interaction

-  c) Two-way ANOVA with interaction
+  c.
+Two-way ANOVA with interaction

-  d) Linear regression models
+  d.
+Linear regression models

-  e) Multivariable regression models with fixed effects.
+  e.
+Multivariable regression models with fixed effects.

 * develop and identify 'reference' statistical models in R.

 ### 3. Linear mixed-effects models

 * develop, check and fit linear mixed-effects regression models in R.
 * Tumour growth curve analysis is used as pivotal application of linear mixed-effects regression models in preclinical cancer research.